Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines > an executable file that display the last 10 lines of /etc/passwd .

 5-firstlines > an executable file that display the first 10 lines of /etc/passwd .

+6-third_line > an executable file that displays the third line of the file iacta.